-Our Guide to the Nouvelle-Aquitaine Region
+Our Guide to Nouvelle-Aquitaine

 The Nouvelle-Aquitaine region comprises 12 departments, including the Gironde, Dordogne, Charente, Lot-et-Garonne, and Pyrénées-Atlantiques, each with its own traditions, culture, and history.
-The capital city of Nouvelle-Aquitaine is Bordeaux; the other main cities in the region are Périgueux, Bergerac, Limoges, Angouleme, Agen and Pau.
+The capital city of Nouvelle-Aquitaine is Bordeaux; the other main cities in the region are Périgueux, Bergerac, Limoges, Angoulême, Agen and Pau.

 Cultural & Historical Past

-Nouvelle-Aquitaine is a prime destination for Europeans and Americans seeking to relocate to France, boasting beautiful beaches along the Atlantic coast and stunning peaks in the wide Pyrénées mountain range.
-The region features multiple UNESCO World Heritage sites, such as the prehistoric Lascaux caves, along with medieval castles and fortresses dotted across the landscape.
-Visitors have the opportunity to explore ancient Roman ruins, wander through charming medieval towns, and delve into the area's rich historical heritage.
+The region features multiple UNESCO World Heritage sites, including the prehistoric Lascaux caves, as well as medieval castles and fortresses scattered across the landscape.
+Visitors can explore ancient Roman ruins, wander through charming medieval towns, and delve into the area's rich historical heritage.

 Attractions & Activities